 Very recently the Fatuha-Islampur and Bakhtiyarpur-Rajgir branch lines have been connected with this route.
 Extension of passenger services to inter-link Sheikhpura with Hilsa, Bihar|Hilsa and Bihar Sharif is expected very soon.

 Sheikhpura has a well developed transport system inside city on very cheap rate.
-Tum-Tum is generally Driven by Horse, and used to travel in all part of city as a local transport.
-Tum-Tum are now old memory of sheikhpura auto has been started in the city since 2 years.
+Tum-Tum was generally Driven by Horse, and used to travel in all part of city as a local transport.
+Electric TAxi, Petrol Tempo and Bus are current mode of transport.

 According to the 2011 census Sheikhpura district has a population of 1,11,089, roughly equal to the nation of Montenegro or the US state of Vermont.
 This gives it a ranking of 516th in India (out of a total of 640).
 The district has a population density of 922 inhabitants per square kilometre (2,390/sq mi) .
 Its population growth rate over the decade 2001-2011 was 20.82%.
 Sheikhpura has a sex ratio of 926 females for every 1000 males, and a literacy rate of 65.96%.